mtheoryx/aws-backup/engineer-notes.md

 - [ ] Test backing up LSI indexes
 - [ ] Test backing up global secondary indexes
 - [ ] Test deleting a table
-- [ ] Recovery point tags?

 ## Assumptions challenged

-DynamoDB is not supported for cross-region backup!!
+- DynamoDB is not supported for cross-region backup!!
-Can only change the billing mode once per 24 hours!
+- Can only change the billing mode once per 24 hours!
   - It's best to configure this up front, changes get weird with this restriction